 We also recommend householders conduct a yearly test for cross-connections.
 This only takes a few minutes, and doesn't require a plumber.

 If you think you may have a cross connection, contact us to speak with a member of our Connections team.

-No. New homes must meet the Australian Building Code's 6-star rating, which mandates either a rainwater tank for toilet flushing or a solar hot water system.
+No. New homes must meet the National Construction Code's 6-star rating, which mandates either a rainwater tank for toilet flushing or a solar hot water system.